TPT296/HomeMart_data_analysis/README.md

 - **Power BI Dashboard**: An interactive dashboard to visualize sales trends, performance by shelf, product category, and time period.
 The dashboard provides real-time insights into business performance.

 ## Tools Used
-- **R**: For cleaning raw data, transforming datasets, and performing statistical analysis.
+- **R**: For cleaning raw data and transforming datasets.
-- **Power BI**: For creating interactive and user-friendly dashboards with real-time data visualization.
+- **Power BI**:  For standardizing datasets using Power Query, executing DAX functions, and developing interactive dashboards with real-time, user-friendly visualizations.
 - **Excel & CSV**: As data sources for cleaning and analysis.

 ## Key Insights